 - I once worked for a company that had yoga and massage Fridays, as well as classical piano in the atrium after 5 p.m. it was wonderful!

 - Get people from different business units together in a non-office setting how about an outing to a coffee shop.

 - Allow your subordinates time (four hours) during the week to engage in a personal passion project it could be anything from a business problem they are trying to solve to writing a novel.

 - Consider hiring creative, entrepreneurial thinkers who bring a different and perhaps disruptive point of view to your business.

 Whatever you do, please avoid using the phrase thinking outside the box (I cringe when I hear this expression).
-In an effort to foster creativity and innovation, in the late 90s we overused the phrase, and its time to retire it entirely from our business lexicon.
+To foster creativity and innovation, in the late 90s we overused the phrase, and it’s time to retire it entirely from our business lexicon.
 This concept was developed to help us think beyond boundaries and envision possibilities.
-At the height of its popularity, few business people actually grasped the meaning of this, much less the implementation of what is learned when really thinking outside the box.
-This is mainly because most people like knowing what is outside of the box, but few actually embrace the change that it would demand.
+At the height of its popularity, few businesspeople grasped the meaning of this, much less the implementation of what is learned when really thinking outside the box.
+This is mainly because most people like knowing what is outside of the box, but few embrace the change that it would demand.